learning-layers/TagRec/README.md

 * lda_samples for creating LDA topics for the resources in a dataset
 * tensor_samples for creating samples for the FM and PITF methods implemented in [PITF and FM algorithms](http://www.informatik.uni-konstanz.de/rendle/software/tag-recommender/)
 * mymedialite_samples for creating samples for the WRMF method implemented in [MyMediaLite](http://www.mymedialite.net/)
+* process_bibsonomy for converting the BibSonomy dataset into the TagRec format
+* process_citeulike for converting the CiteUlike dataset into the TagRec format
+* process_lastfm for converting the LastFM dataset into the TagRec format
+* process_ml for converting the MovieLens dataset into the TagRec format
+* process_del for converting the Delicious dataset into the TagRec format
+* process_flickr for converting the Flickr dataset into the TagRec format

 , second the dataset(-directory):
 * bib for BibSonomy